 This is TELL ME MORE from NPR News.
 I'm Celeste Headlee.
 Michel Martin is away.
-Coming up, the novel "The Round House" won this year's National Book Award for fiction.
-We'll talk with author Louise Erdrich about the story and the award.
-That's just ahead.
+Coming up, the founder of the blog Latino Rebels joins us to talk about the portrayal of Hispanics in politics and pop culture.

 Originally published on Mon September 30, 2013 2:59 pm

 An ex-military intelligence officer who prosecutors say siphoned millions from a bogus charity for U.S. Navy veterans is going on trial in Ohio.

 The 67-year-old defendant calls himself Bobby Thompson, but authorities say his real name is John Donald Cody.
 He was arrested last year in Portland, Ore., after two years on the run, and is charged with masterminding a $100 million multistate fraud using a charity called United States Veterans Association, based in Tampa, Fla.

 Israeli Prime Minister Benjamin Netanyahu arrives Monday at the White House to meet with President Obama.
 The two are expected to discuss Iran's nuclear program, Syria's civil war, and peace negotiations with the Palestinians.